joshbruce/fourth-earth-raw/public/extensions/content.md

 Character A hits character B (a zombie) with a homerun baseball swing; killing the zombie.
 Character A hits character C (also a zombie) in the same manner; unfortunately, character C is wearing a motorcycle helmet.
 Without resistance of some type in play, it might feel odd to the player that the zombie doesn't die; or, it might be odd that the zombie does.

 Challenge level is mainly derived from qualities of the defender and alters the ability of the attacker to hit the defender.
 Potential energy is mainly derived from qualities of the attacker.
-Resistance is mainly derived from qualities of the defender and changes the potential energy.
+Resistance is mainly derived from qualities of the defender to resist some of that potential energy.

 Consider a super human theme with a relatively invincible character.
 They get shot by a gun.
 Maybe they have a resistance attribute: impervious to bullets.
 Consider the same theme and there's a character who can be flesh or metal; when they're flesh they have a different modifier than when they're metal.
-Further, maybe that transformation can be instant but when in combat has a higher challenge level than when they're not.
+Further, maybe transforming from flesh to metal has a higher challenge level when in combat than when not.

 The methods and rationale for calculating resistance should be consistently applied as well as being appropriate to the setting, theme, and context.